di-marko/pygame/docs/reST/ref/color.rst

    .. method:: grayscale

-      | :sl:`returns the grayscale of a Color`
+      | :sl:`Returns the grayscale of a Color`
       | :sg:`grayscale() -> Color`

-      Returns a Color which represents the grayscaled version of self using the luminosity formula which weights red, green and blue according to their wavelengths..
+      Returns a Color which represents the grayscaled version of self using the luminosity formula which weights red, green and blue according to their wavelengths.

       .. ## Color.grayscale ##